-An Amazon Prime membership (£8.99 per month, £4.49 per month for students) gets you a whole host of perks and extras.
+An Amazon Prime membership (£8.99 per month, £4.49 per month for students, or £95 a year) gets you a whole host of perks and extras.
 You get Prime Video, which comes with thousands of TV shows and films free to stream.
 A Prime subscription will also give you access to twenty free to watch Premier League matches per year.
 There are occasional offers on other Amazon services, from discounts on Audible memberships and Amazon Music, and Prime members can get free delivery on Amazon products.
 Prime also works seamlessly with the Fire TV Stick, which offers fast performance for a reasonable price.

 In April, Amazon announced Freevee, the streaming service formerly known as IMDb TV.
 Freevee is a free streaming service hosting thousands of TV shows and movies, as well as exclusive series such as the crime comedy Sprung and British spy thriller Alex Rider.
 Fans of Australian soap operas will also be happy to hear that the recently cancelled Neighbours is returning for Freevee viewers in the UK and US (the series will also stream on Prime Video in Australia, New Zealand and Canada).